HackGT/projectideas-onboarding/README.md

-# 2021 HackGT Onboardnig
+# HackGT Tech Onboardnig

-Welcome to the HackGT 2021 onboarding project.
+Welcome to the HackGT tech onboarding project.
 This will serve as an introduction to TypeScript/JavaScript, Node.js, MongoDB, and React.
 You'll be making a Project Ideas dashboard!

 This README has the following sections:

 - [Installation](#Installation)
 - [Learning Links](#Learning-Links)
 - [Setup](#Setup)